T

 Exercise

 Tibetan terriers are active dogs.
 They should be taken out for at least two long walks every day, and they make excellent jogging partners.
-If you don’t give this dog an opportunity to burn off all its extra energy, your dog may turn to random acts of destruction to amuse itself.
+If you don’t allow this dog to burn off all its extra energy, your dog may turn to random acts of destruction to amuse itself.
 This dog is a rover, so apart from the dog park, it’s best to keep him or her on a leash at all times when you’re outside together.

 Puppies

-Among the llamas of the Tibetan monasteries, a Tibetan terrier puppy was the most highly prized of all gifts.
+Among the lamas of the Tibetan monasteries, a Tibetan terrier puppy was the most highly prized of all gifts.
 These adorable bundles of fluff are ready to leave their parents and their breeders at around 10 to 12 weeks of age.

 Tibetan Terrier dog puppy is sitting on the table